 You can see I kept it simple with candles and driftwood only all summer.

 Because it is Fall, we are going to style the mantel using pumpkins only!
 I wanted more interest than just 2 items.
 I picked pumpkins as my theme, and stuck to green and white as my colors.

 Put some height on either side of your TV!
 I stacked pumpkins up on either side in 2 piles, then adjusted them until they didn’t look too intentional.

 I filled in the spaces between the pumpkins with greens.
-Ideally I would have used real or this faux eucalyptus – I SWEAR by these faux stems!
-Hearth and Hand makes them and they are the best for little decor projects like this, and for all seasons!
-Mine were tied up in another project, so I just pulled these other stems out of a vase.
+I SWEAR by these faux stems!
+They are the best for little decor projects like this, and for all seasons!

 Get The Look: